mrahtz/tensorflow-rl-pong/README.md

 Basically, an attempt at a TensorFlow version of Andrej Karpathy's [Deep Reinforcement Learning: Pong from Pixels](http://karpathy.github.io/2016/05/31/rl/).

+## Vocabulary

+* 'Round': one match, in which one player gains a point
+* 'Episode': a set of rounds (usually around 20 or so - I'm not sure what logic the game uses to decide this)

+## Training Time

+* It takes about 500 episodes to see whether the agent is improving or not
+* It takes about 7,000 episodes to get to a stage where the agent is winning half and losing half of the rounds

+After 7,000 episodes:

+!(images/playing.gif)

 ## Changes from Andrej's Code

 * Andrej accumulates gradients from each episode over a batch size of 10